CarsonDavis/CarsonDavis.github.io/_posts/2024-05-14-plane_holder.md

 ![20240511_162821](20240511_162821.jpg)

 Making these circular cutouts can sometimes be difficult.
 Here, I used double sided tape to stick the oak to a 2x4, punched a starter hole in the 2x4, and then drilled it out carefully on the drill press.
-I later tunes it up with a half round file.
+I later tuned it up with a half round file.

 ![20240511_164006](20240511_164006.jpg)